Last Updated on

 It is light and moves freely around the jar, when poured.

 Takes time to dissolve in water and settles at the bottom as a lump while being stirred for a while.

 Dissolves readily in water.

 Impurities such as pollen and other suspended particles are present.

 Does not get absorbed easily when a few drops are poured on a blotting paper.

 Honey from good brands is almost always pasteurised and is safe for everybody.
 Organic honey undergoes minimal processing and retains most of its nutrients.

-- Avoid adding it into hot water as it might destroy some of the useful enzymes and nutrients.
+Do not add it to hot water as it might destroy some of the useful enzymes and nutrients.

-- Foods rich in vitamin C and D lose their nutrient value when taken with honey as some of the minerals present in the honey tend to nullify the benefits of these vitamins
+Foods rich in Vitamin C and D lose their nutrient value when taken with honey as some of the minerals present in honey tend to nullify the benefits of these vitamins.